Mongolian Death Worm (film): Plot

 Daniel arrives at Spegal warns Alicia about the worms, insisting they evacuate their clinic and patients.
 One of the local people suggest finding a phone and help at the oil drilling facility nearby.
 After they leave, a nurse is sucked in by a worm and killed.
 Phillip and Steffi run back to the clinic as the worms begin to surround it.

 Arriving at the plant, Daniel and Alicia are confronted by one of Patrick's cohorts, Bana.
 He lets Daniel and Alicia inside when a worm appears behind them.
 Alicia theorizes that the worms were released from stasis because the operations pumped hot water deep into the earth.
 If the pumping stops, no new worms should be hatched.
 Daniel and Bana shut down the pumps, before Bana flees in panic.

 As Bana emerges from the plant, Patrick, in the process of relocating a crate of stolen loot, shoots him in the back.
 Alicia uses the office phone to call Timur, explaining that Sepegal needs help.
 Timur rushes to Sepegal and help defend the clinic, killing several worms.

 Daniel goes down to the lower levels of the plant and finds Genghis Khan's treasure in storage.
-Patrick and his associate confront him, with Alicia at knifepoint.
+Patrick and his associate confront him, holding Alicia at knifepoint.
 Daniel distracts Patrick by pointing out Bixler's remains, then wrestles the gun away, shooting Patrick in the shoulder.
 Worms emerge from the walls, eating Patrick's henchman.
 Patrick is eaten by the queen worm shortly after.

 Timur arrives at the plant, discovers Bana's body and find Daniel and Alicia.
 Daniel discovers the room full of crates holding the treasure from the tomb.
 At Alicia behest, he reluctantly agrees that they must destroy the plant.
 As the worms close in, Daniel and Alicia build up the pressure in the generators and pipes.
 Timur defends them with a shotgun, but the queen eats him.
 Daniel and Alicia escape the exploding plant.

-After returning Alicia to Sepegal, Daniel drives away, planning collect the treasure scattered around the plant.
+After returning Alicia to Sepegal, Daniel drives away, planning to collect the treasure scattered around the plant.